7 Ways You’re Misusing Social Media Algorithms

 Consider “lazy loading” as well to defer the loading of images and videos that aren’t currently needed on the page.

-Content distribution networks (CDNs) are networks of servers that are used to distribute the load of delivering content.
+Content distribution networks (CDNs) are networks of servers used to distribute the load of delivering content.
 As such, they provide users faster, more reliable access to your site.
 Cloudflare is generally considered to be the best option in this field.

 At PHOS creative, our development process is built upon a custom framework intelligently designed to make websites fast, responsive, secure, and easy to manage.